sruthi092/sruthi092/README.md

-- 👋 Hi, I’m Sruthi Chakravarthi
+- 👋 Hi, I’m Sruthi

-I am a graduate student :mortar_board: from Texas State University.
-Living in Texas :star:.
-Working as TA in Computer Science Department.
+I am a CS graduate :mortar_board: from Texas State University.
+Living in Texas :star:
 I believe that master’s in computer science helped me in abridging the gap between what I know and what I need to possess.